Buenos Aires

 www.teatrocolon.org.ar

 Tours of this historic theater are available everyday.
 It opened in 1908 (with a production of Verdi’s Aida) and is now one of the most famous opera houses in the world.
-Located in the heart of the city, it stages shows year round, though restoration has slowed the performance schedule.
-May 2008 will mark its 100th anniversary.
-Note: The Theater will be closed for much of 2006 and 2007.
+Located in the heart of the city, it stages shows year round.
+May 2008 marked its 100th anniversary.

 Museo Nacional de Belles Artes